thenexthub/package-manager/Documentation/PackageDescription.md

     /// A user-defined value for the Codira version.
     ///
-    /// The value is passed as-is to the Codira compiler's `-swift-version` flag. case version(String)
+    /// The value is passed as-is to the Codira compiler's `-codira-version` flag. case version(String)
 }
 ```